aimeos/aimeos/README.md

 * Multi vendor, multi channel and multi warehouse
 * From one to 1,000,000,000+ items
 * Extremly fast down to 20ms
-* For multi-tentant e-commerce SaaS solutions
+* For multi-tentant e-commerce SaaS solutions with unlimited vendors
 * Bundles, vouchers, virtual, configurable, custom and event products
 * Subscriptions with recurring payments
 * 100+ payment gateways